 - Adopted by a citizen if the child immigrates to the U.S. while unmarried and before their 21st birthday

-- After the child's 21st birthday, if they are protected under the Child Status Protection Act as though they are still under the age of 21
+- After the child's 21st birthday, if they are protected under the Child Status Protection Act as though they are still under 21

-A: Steps required to obtain citizenship, an important part of the international adoption process, will depend on the type of visa they have.
+The steps required to obtain citizenship, an important part of the international adoption process, will depend on their visa type.

 Children with IR-3 and IH-3 visas automatically acquire citizenship if:

-- They enter the United States prior to their 18th birthday, and
+- They enter the United States before their 18th birthday, and

-- They reside in the United States with their parents (U.S. government or military personnel assigned overseas may qualify as residing in the United States)
+- They reside in the United States with their parents (U.S. government or military personnel assigned overseas may qualify as living in the United States)

 For IR-3 and IH-3 cases, your child's Certificate of Citizenship will automatically be sent to your U.S. address without requiring additional forms or fees.